 Net neutrality, as a term, refers to the moral stance and business practice by which internet content remains freely accessible by anyone with a network connection, regardless of their particular internet provider.
-The idea of a free and open internet has been around a long time, but the specific term was coined in 2003, in a paper by Columbia Law Professor Tim Wu, then at the University of Virginia Law School, in response to concerns about major telecommunications providers exerting direct influence over their subscribers’ ability to access content.
+The idea of a free and open internet has been around for a long time.
+Still, the specific term was coined in 2003 in a paper by Columbia Law Professor Tim Wu, then at the University of Virginia Law School, in response to concerns about major telecommunications providers exerting direct influence over their subscribers’ ability to access the content.

 Net neutrality, as a policy, prohibits an internet provider (ISP) from exerting three kinds of control: